trigram-mrp/fractureiser/docs/users.md

 ## What Actually Happened?

-Several innocent looking malicious mods were initially uploaded by the malware's creator to the mod hosting website CurseForge.
+Several innocent looking malicious mods and plugins were initially uploaded by the malware's creator to the mod hosting website CurseForge and plugin hub dev.craftbukkit.org (not the Bukkit software itself).
 A high-profile mod pack developer downloaded one of these mods to try out, which infected files in their computer without their knowledge - this included a copy of a working project that would then be uploaded to CurseForge as a seemingly leigimate file, with the virus  included.

-This process then repeated itself for a few other cases from users on the CurseForge website and dev.craftbukkit.org (the Plugin hub, not the Bukkit software itself), infecting copies of several popular plugins and mods. *There are reports of malicious plugin and mod JARs as early as mid-April.*
+This process then repeated itself for a few other cases from users on CurseForge and dev.craftbukkit.org, infecting copies of several popular plugins and mods. *There are reports of malicious plugin and mod JARs as early as mid-April.*

 This malware is composed of multiple "stages", each Stage is responsible for downloading and